Aberdeen Architectural Conservation District

 Aberdeen’s architectural styles include the Colonial Revival, Georgian Revival, Queen Anne, and Shingle styles.

-The Aberdeen Architectural Conservation District Commission will hold a hearing on Thursday, August 11, 2016 at 4 p.m. in the Piemonte Room, 5th floor, Boston City Hall.
+The Aberdeen Architectural Conservation District Commission held a hearing on Thursday, Sept.
+8, 2016 at 4 p.m. in the Piemonte Room, 5th floor, Boston City Hall.
 The agenda is posted below.